 As an actor, Christopher has performed with a number of Chicago companies including Lifeline Theatre, the House Theatre of Chicago, the Factory Theater Company, Strawdog Theatre, A Red Orchid Theatre, Griffin Theatre, Right Brain Project, and City Lit.
 He’s also made it to the small screen a couple of times, with appearances on Chicago Fire (NBC) and Betrayal (ABC).
 Favorite roles include Abraham Pride in The Hammer Trinity, Sgt.
 Jackrum in Monstrous Regiment, Porthos in The Three Musketeers, Bigwig in Watership Down, and Mr. Vandemar in Neverwhere.

 Originally from Muskegon, MI, he moved to Chicago to study acting at Columbia College.
-He makes his home on the city’s North Side with his wife Mandy and two cats.
+He makes his home on the city’s North Side with his wife Mandy and three cats.
 When he isn’t acting or writing for the stage, Christopher works in arts administration, and does freelance web development.